-When I first entered that goddamn blue-carpeted office, things, rules and roles weren’t any clear in the company, so you had people who were being named managers but didn’t have anyone to manage, people who didn’t know who their manager was, people who said they were responsible for something they weren’t, and at the same time you never knew who the hell was responsible for all that mess.
+You had people that were being named managers but didn’t have anything or anyone to manage, you had people who didn’t know who their manager was, you had people who’d say they were responsible for something they weren’t, and – at the same time – you never knew who was responsible for all that mess.

-Anyway, the fact is that I got this luxury, big, comfortable black office chair that someone had put at my desk – as you can imagine – by accident.
+I got this fancy, big, comfortable black office chair that someone had probably put at my desk by accident.

-They told me that black chairs were now meant for managers only.
-They told me that I looked like Sheldon Cooper of The Bing Bang Theory, you know when he doesn’t want anyone else to take his spot on the couch – and that I needed to stop complaining.
+They said that I looked like Big Bang Theory’s Sheldon Cooper when he doesn’t want anyone else to take his spot on the couch – and that I needed to stop complaining.